 Make sure to use Instagram for Business

-Create a separate account (you can join it with your personal later for convenience) for Business.
+Create Instagram business account (you can join it with your personal later for convenience).
+You can do it by:

 - Setting up a regular account